vijaycs85/simple_sitemap/README.md

 override its sitemap settings.

-If you wish for the sitemap to reflect the new configuration instantly, check 'Regenerate sitemap after clicking save'.
+If you wish for the sitemap to reflect the new configuration instantly, check 'Regenerate sitemaps after clicking save'.
 This setting only appears if a change in the settings has been detected.

 As the sitemap is accessible to anonymous users, bear in mind that only links